EdJoPaTo/grammy-inline-menu/README.md

 ## Why do I have to return a boolean or string for the do/set function?

 You can control if you want to update the menu afterwards or not.
-When the user presses a button which changes something in the menu text you want the user to see the updated content.
+When the user presses a button which changes something in the menu text, you want the user to see the updated content.
 You can return a relative path to go to afterwards or a simple boolean (yes = `true`, no = `false`).

 Using paths can become super handy.
 For example when you want to return to the parent menu you can use the path `..`.
 Or to a sibling menu with `../sibling`.

-If you just want to navigate without doing logic you should prefer `.navigate(…)`.
+If you just want to navigate without doing logic, you should prefer `.navigate(…)`.

 ```ts
 menuTemplate.interact('Text', 'unique', {